Just Do Art: ‘Miracle’ at DOC NYC and ‘Literati’ at Caveat

 The Smart Spoon: Tired of to trying to get soup to your mouth only to have it splash and spill?
 The Smart Spoon scoops up soup and vacu-seals it in a tiny plastic pouch.
 Simply puncture the pouch once it is inside your mouth and voila – piping hot soup (and a little bit of plastic).
 Best of all, no more mess!
 (Except for spitting out the pouch.)

 The Smart Fork: Tired of trying to spear your food, only to have it fall off half-way to your teeth?
 The Smart Fork wraps your food in fine 8-gauge wire.
-Simply chew through the wife once it is inside your mouth and voila – delicious food (and little bits of wire).
+Simply chew through the wire once it is inside your mouth and voila – delicious food (and little bits of wire).

 FOR YOUR PET